bfcamara/bfcamara.com/content/posts/2024/2024-03-04-aws-waf-owasp-juice-shop.md

 ![AWS WAF Web ACL](aws-waf-web-acl-create.png)

-In this context I want to start with the common rules to protect against that the OWAS Top 10 list.
+In this context I want to start with the common rules to protect against that the OWASP Top 10 list.
 AWS WAF supports out of the box a set of rules that we can enable.

 ![AWS WAF Web ACL Managed Rules](aws-waf-web-acl-managed-rules.png)

 Under AWS Managed Rules, enable the rules that you want to explore.
-For now I am going to try the Core Rule set to protect against many of the OWAS Top 10 list, and also the SQL database rule set to protect against the popular SQL injection attack.
+For now I am going to try the Core Rule set to protect against many of the OWASP Top 10 list, and also the SQL database rule set to protect against the popular SQL injection attack.

 ![AWS WAF Web ACL Rules](aws-waf-web-acl-managed-rules-selection.png)

-The rules are orgnized into groups and are maintained by AWS and AWS Marketplace sellers (Fortinet, Cloudbric, F5, etc.).
+The rules are organized into groups and are maintained by AWS and AWS Marketplace sellers (Fortinet, Cloudbric, F5, etc.).
 For now, we can go with the defaults on the rest of the wizard.

 ![AWS WAF Web ACl list](aws-waf-web-acl-list.png)